skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 `AT_FDCWD`, how does one open the *first* directory?
 That's called a *preopen* and it's core to the file system security mechanism of WASI.

-The WASM runtime preopens zero or more directories before starting the program and assigns them the lowest numbered file descriptors starting at file descriptor 3 (after standard input, output, and error).
+The Wasm runtime preopens zero or more directories before starting the program and assigns them the lowest numbered file descriptors starting at file descriptor 3 (after standard input, output, and error).
 A program intending to use `path_open` must first traverse the file descriptors, probing for preopens with `fd_prestat_get` and retrieving their path name with `fd_prestat_dir_name`.
-This name may or may not map back onto a real system path, and so this is a kind of virtual file system for the WASM module.
+This name may or may not map back onto a real system path, and so this is a kind of virtual file system for the Wasm module.
 The probe stops on the first error.

 To open an absolute path, it must find a matching preopen, then from it